DevMountain/mini-timeDirective/README.md

   }
 });
 ```
 * Now what we want to do is give our directive certain properties.
-The first one is we want to make sure it's only used as an element, ie ```<show-time>```.
+The first one is we want to make sure it's only used as an element, i.e., ```<show-time>```.
 You do this by setting ```restrict: 'E' ``` in the object that's being returned from the directives callback.
-* The next proprty we want to give it is a template.
+* The next property we want to give it is a template.
 This template is just an HTML string that will show wherever the directive is used.
 Add a property to the object being returned called 'template' whose value is ```<div> The current time is {{time}} </div>```
-* What we're going to do now is use the link method to get the current time, then upate scope.time which will in turn update the template.
+* What we're going to do now is use the link method to get the current time, then update scope.time which will in turn update the template.
 * Add a method onto your returned object called link.
 Remember, this link method is where you want to put all your DOM manipulation for JavaScript.
 * The link value usually takes three parameters. scope, element, and attrs.
 Add those as parameters now
 * Now create a variable called currentTime and set it equal to ```new Date()```, which is just the current time.